eliasmattern/PsyTestPro/README.md

 ### :heavy_plus_sign: Create experiment

 The experiments you create will have a schedule with tasks for the user.
 You can also declare that an experiment should not have a schedule.
-If you do this, all tasks will immediately start when Teststarter begins.
+If you do this, all tasks will immediately start when PsyTestPro begins.

 ### :x: Delete experiment